Breast and Cervical Cancer Early Detection

 - Women age 65 or older with no insurance or Medicare Part A only.
 Must meet ASCCP guidelines for continued screening.

 (Note: Research shows that women in this group are at a higher risk for cervical cancer due to lack of screening following tubal ligation.)

 Our ability to provide breast screening services to women age 40-64 is directly related to funds available for this grant year.
-Program funds are provided by the Centers for Disease Prevention and Control, the State of Alabama, Susan G. Komen North Central AL, Joy to Life Foundation, and the National Breast Cancer Foundation.
+Program funds are provided by the Centers for Disease Prevention and Control, the State of Alabama, Susan G. Komen North Central AL, and Joy to Life Foundation.